2018 List of Haunted Houses in Pittsburgh / Western PA

 Haunted School of Terror

 Dead tired of the same old routine?
 Same old haunted houses killing you?
 Head west across the state line to the Haunted School Of Terror every weekend in October.
 Come check out our eternal agenda… Take an elevator ride to the third floor and let class begin!
 You may be deathly surprised who you see from school: an old mate, perhaps a best friend?
 Boyfriend/Girlfriend?
 Teacher?
 Come and find out… Built in 1939, this school has taught a lot of souls: see if you can earn your diploma!
-Billed as one of the Ohio Valley’s Largest Indoor Climate Controlled Mazes, the Haunted School of Terror is located in Weirton, WV, only a 30 minute drive from Robinson Township.
+Billed as one of the Ohio Valley’s Largest Indoor Climate Controlled Mazes, the Haunted School of Terror is located in Weirton, WV, only a 30 minute drive from Robinson Township, one hour from Pittsburgh.
 New for 2016 is The Barn, based on the legends of The Boogeyman, Hallowed Jack and The Candycorn Scarecrow.

 2016 Dates: Fridays & Saturdays from 9/30/16 – 11/5/16.
 “Light On Tour” on 10/22 & 10/29 from 5:00 – 6:30 pm.
 “Lights Out Tour” on 11/4-5.